electron/electron/docs/api/browser-window.md

 `indeterminate`, `error`, and `paused`.
 If you call `setProgressBar` without a mode set (but with a value within the valid range), `normal` will be assumed.

+Alternatively, you can use a third-party progressbar lib `electronjs-progressbar` which simply displays the progressbar above the document's body or specified div see [Electronjs-Progressbar](https://github.com/developersunesis/Electron-Progressbar).

 #### `win.setOverlayIcon(overlay, description)` _Windows_

 * `overlay` [NativeImage](native-image.md) | null - the icon to display on the bottom